 Tuesday, October 28, 2014

-Richmond and it's Movie Theaters (Introduction)
+Richmond and its Movie Theaters (Introduction)

 Richmond, California, the community I grew up in, is in western Contra Costa County in the eastern region of the San Francisco Bay Area, 16 road miles from San Francisco and just across the bay by water.
 As of the 2010 U.S. Census the city's population was 103,701.
 Richmond was incorporated in 1905 but remained a relatively sleepy city until the beginning of World War II.
 At the outset of the war the Richmond Shipyards were constructed along the Richmond waterfront to build the Liberty (cargo) ships, 747 of them in fact, more of them than at any other site in the country.
 To build the ships workers were recruited from all over the United States.
 Those shipyard workers as well as other wartime industry and newly required service industry employees more than quadrupled Richmond's population, peaking out at around 120,000 by the end of the war.
 Once the war ended the shipyard workers were no longer needed and so began an inevitable population decline.
 The Census listed 99,545 residents in 1950 and only about 70,000 by 1960.
 (Information here compiled from from Wikipedia)